Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: Preliminaries

 where $A_j\in\rea^{n\times n}$, $j=1,\dots, N.$ \end{lemma} We call this normal form as Weinstock's normal form.
 Weinstock \cite{Wk} proved the following theorem about the union of two transverse totally-real subspaces in $\cplx^n$.

 \begin{result}[Weinstock] Suppose $P_1$ and $P_2$ are two totally-real subspaces of $\cplx^n$ of maximal dimension intersecting only at $0 \in \cplx^n$.
 Denote the normal form for this pair as:

 for some matrix $A$ with real entries.
 Then the union $P_1 \cup P_2$ is locally polynomially convex at the origin if and only if $A$ has no purely imaginary eigenvalue of modulus greater than 1. \end{result} In this paper we are concerned only with the case $n=2$.
-The weinstock's normal form for the triple of planes $(P_0^t,P_1^t,P_2^t)$ in \eqref{eq-planes-graph} is
+We wish to transform the planes in \eqref{eq-planes-graph} into Weinstock's normal form.
+In view of Lemma~\ref{lem-normformplane}, Weinstock's normal form depends only on whether the intersection with a particular totally real subspace is trivial or not.
+In our case we consider that particular plane to be $P_0$.
+To transform into Weinstock's normal form it is enough to consider a couple of totally real planes of the form: